gvwilson/thirdbit/_posts/2021/2021-11-23-not-what-i-set-out-to-do.md

 because I want computer science and the tech industry to be better.

 Because here's the thing:
-you're not reading this because I program---you're reading this because I write.
+you're not reading this because I program—you're reading this because I write.
 Thanks to a few lucky accidents
 (like [my father]({{'/2015/09/22/dad/' | relative_url}}) being a high school English teacher) I can put words together better and faster than most people.